Gractus/SquadTeamBalancer/README.md

 For the relatively small values of *n* we expect to see (between 11 and 31 groups for a full server, average squad sizes between 9 and ~3.23), this is still within the realm of computability given the time constraints at the end of a squad match.
 For reference 2<sup>11</sup> = 2048 and 2<sup>31</sup> ~= 2.1 billion.

-Using a dynamic programming approach it's possible to explore every possible solution in under 6 seconds for up to 31 groups on an Intel i5 11600KF.
+Using a dynamic programming approach it's possible to explore every possible solution in under 6 seconds for up to 31 groups using an Intel i5 11600KF.

 ###### EXPLAINATION OF DYNAMIC PROGRAMMING SOLUTION COMING SOON